 TrustFactory SSL Issuing CA provides a Certificate status service either in the form of a CRL distribution point or an OCSP responder or both.
-These services are presented to Relying Parties within the Certificate and may refer to any of the following URLs:
+These services are presented to Relying Parties within the Certificate and the URLs to access the CRL and OCSP are provided in Section 2.2 of this CPS.